standardebooks/manual/8-typography.rst

 Math
 ====

 #.
-In works that are not math-oriented or that dont’t have a significant amount of mathematical equations, equations are set using regular HTML and Unicode.
+In works that are not math-oriented or that don’t have a significant amount of mathematical equations, equations are set using regular HTML and Unicode.

 	#.
 Operators and operands in mathematical equations are separated by a space.